 CANTON A war canoe captained by a Golden Bear has run ashore in the middle of the village park.

-The snow sculpture was a shared effort by the Grasse River Heritage Area Development Corp. and the Canton Canoe Weekend committee, whose members braced the cold Saturday morning to work on their project.
+The snow sculpture was a shared effort by the Grasse River Heritage Area Development Corp. and the Canton Canoe Weekend committee, whose members braved the cold Saturday morning to work on their project.

 We just wanted to participate in Winterfest, said Linda L. Fay, a member of Grasse River Heritage.
 We wanted one bear on the canoe because its a symbol of Canton sports and Canton High School.